Harvey Goldsmith: Career

-2010 saw the release of Jeff Beck's first studio album in over six years, released on Rhino.
-In support of this album, entitled Emotion & Commotion, Beck embarked on a tour of Australia, New Zealand, Japan, Korea, the US and Europe.
+2010 saw the release of Jeff Beck's first studio album in over six years.
+In support of this album, entitled Emotion & Commotion Beck embarked on a tour of Australia, New Zealand, Japan, Korea, the U.S and Europe.
 Goldsmith also reassembled legendary rock band Faces to perform a handful of UK dates.
 In April 2010 Goldsmith was honoured as the International Music Person of the Year for his outstanding contributions to the Music Industry at the Musexpo by the City of West Hollywood.

-Goldsmith promoted a concert at the beginning of 2011 for the charity Killing Cancer with a lineup of artists including Richard Ashcroft, Bryan Adams, Jeff Beck, Debbie Harry and The Who.
+Goldsmith promoted a concert at the beginning of 2011 for the charity Killing Cancer with a lineup of artists including Richard Ashcroft, Bryan Adams, Jeff Beck, Debbie Harry and the Who.
 In February 2011 Goldsmith produced City Rocks, which was in support of the Lord Mayor's Appeal, attended by the Lord Mayor of London, Alderman Michael Bear and the Lady Mayoress, Barbara Bear.
 City Rocks was the first major rock concert held in the city of London.
-In recognition of his outstanding contribution to the institution's music education, Goldsmith was awarded an honorary fellowship from Ravensbourne, the university sector college innovating in digital media and design, in September 2011.
-Goldsmith chaired the judges' panel for the Editorial Intelligence Awards in October 2011 and became a board member.
+In recognition of his outstanding contribution to the institution's music education, Goldsmith was awarded an honorary fellowship from Ravensbourne.
+In September 2011.
+Goldsmith chaired the judges panel for the Editorial Intelligence Awards in October 2011 and became a board member.
 The Lord Mayor of London honoured Goldsmith with the Freedom of the City in November 2011.
-In December 2011, Goldsmith was named Event 100 Club's most influential person in the events business.
-He was also chairman of Ignite in 2011.
+In December 2011, Goldsmith was named 100 Club's most influential person in the events business.
+In the same year he also became the chairman of Ignite.

-As part of the Queen's Diamond Jubilee celebrations in May 2012, Goldsmith received The Diamond Award for his contribution to The Arts.

-July 2012, the University of Brighton presented Goldsmith with an honorary degree of Doctor of Arts.
+As part of the Queen's Diamond Jubilee celebrations in May 2012, Goldsmith received The Diamond Award for his contribution to The Arts..
+During July 2012, the University of Brighton presented Goldsmith with an honorary degree of Doctor of Arts.

-In August 2014, Goldsmith was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
+In August 2014, Goldsmith was one of two hundred public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

-In 2017, Goldsmith staged a world tour for film music composer Hans Zimmer.
-Concerts featured themes from Gladiator, Interstellar, The Da Vinci Code, Pirates of the Caribbean, Sherlock Holmes, The Dark Knight Trilogy, The Lion King, Crimson Tide, Inception, Rain Man, and Driving Miss Daisy.